MilesMcBain/more/README.md

 ```
 Error:
 !
-Column 'Supply' must not be negative
+Column 'Cost' must not be negative
 Call more() for additional error information...
 Run `rlang::last_trace()` to see where the error occurred.
 ```